realh/roxterm/README.md

 You can submit your translations by creating a github PR, attaching the po file to an issue, or by emailing it to me <h@realh.co.uk>.

+### Documentation

+The HTML manual in the `docs` directory has been refactored to use a single HTML file containing all the pages, using Javascript to mimic a multi-page site.
+Partial translations have been constructed in the new format.
+Due to the static nature of the content I think it will be easier for translators to edit the XHTML manually for now, but I am willing to add a po4a workflow again if you prefer working with `po` files.

+The man page translations were so incomplete that I have removed them altogether.
+If you want to translate the man pages, start by copying the Docbook XML files, `man/roxterm.1.xml.in` and `man/roxterm-config.1.xml.in`, adding your language code to the filenames and add them to the CMake script, or ask me to add them.
+These could also be managed by po4a if you prefer.